Are Jumping Spiders Venomous? The Truth About Their Bite

 What If It Bites?

-While bites are uncommon, accidents can happen, even in the spider world.
-If a jumping spider does bite you, it will likely feel similar to a mosquito bite – perhaps a bit itchy or red.
+While **jumping spider bite**s are uncommon, accidents can happen, even in the spider world.
+If a jumping spider does bite you, it will likely feel similar to a mosquito bite – perhaps a bit itchy, red, or a sharp, temporary sting.
 This usually disappears quite quickly.
 However, in very rare instances, someone might experience a stronger reaction, similar to an allergy.
-If you notice anything out of the ordinary or the bite seems worse than usual, it’s always best to consult a doctor, just in case.
+If you notice anything out of the ordinary or the bite seems worse than usual, or if symptoms persist for more than 24-48 hours, it’s always best to consult a doctor, just in case.

 The Bottom Line on Jumping Spiders